millerroberts180/movie-dialogue-sentiment-analysis/README.md

 Movie title, runtime, and genre metadata came from TMDb.
 TMDb data is not an external validation set: it is metadata joined by automated title matching.

-Raw Film Corpus files are not redistributed here.
-Place the supplied CSV exports in `data/raw/` or pass their directory with `--data-dir`.

 ## Analyses and interpretation

 The main genre arc is the mean of film-level story-zone means.
 Confidence intervals resample films, not scenes.
 Figure labels show the number of unique films contributing to each genre.